roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 Having fed the cats early this morning, dealt with their litter and made two cups of coffee.<br>
 One for my wife and the other for myself.<br>
 The tv is on <a href="https://www.youtube.com/@WildEarth">WildEarth.</a><br>
-My thoughts go back to a day before.<br>
+My thoughts go back to the day before.<br>
-Had had gone out early in the morning on my bicycle.<br>
+I had gone out early in the morning on my bicycle.<br>
  I took my water-bottle full of fresh water that we get from a spring near us and <a href="https://youtu.be/g2wZQcXPE7c?si=vG9WBtKiHSHcuZbh"> cycled to the top of the mountain.</a>
  in my area.<br>
  I took out the one of the book's by Arthor Conan Doyle, given to me as a gift by my  beautiful daughter.<br>
 I read the next story in the book, <a href="https://en.wikipedia.org/wiki/The_Adventure_of_Charles_Augustus_Milverton">The Adventure of Charles Augustus Milverton</a><br>
-I love reading these stories, as they are short, one can read then in an hour or so.<br>
+I love reading these stories, as they are short, one can read one in an hour or less.<br>
 Now you my ask, what's this got to do with time management?<br>
 Well, the story, maybe not so much, but if you keep on reading further you may see my point.<br>
 </p>